State-feedback Abstractions for Optimal Control of Piecewise-affine Systems: Numerical experiments

 We thus compute state-feedback transitions between these cells using the results in Corollary~\ref{coro:opt_prob_cost}.
 To avoid solving the corresponding optimization problem for every pair of cells, we over approximate the reachable set of each cell by the growth-bound proposed in~\cite[Theorem~VIII.5]{reissig2016feedback} and only compute transition targeting cells with a non-empty intersection with this over-approximation for $\omega=0$.

 After about 206 seconds, 6984 state-feedback transitions were created among the cells, in the same computational setup as in the previous example.
 Finally, applying Dijkstra's algorithm \cite[p.~86]{bertsekas2012dynamic} to the reverse deterministic graph of the state-feedback abstraction with edge costs defined by the upper bounds $\widetilde{\J}$ (calculated from each solution of \eqref{eq:opt_prob_obj}-\eqref{eq:opt_prob_cnstr}), we obtained in 0.04 seconds a Lyapunov-like function for the abstraction, as given in Definition~\ref{def:lyapunov}.
 Given that the upper bounds $\widetilde{\J}$ satisfy the conditions of Theorem~\ref{theo:Lyapunov-like}, this Lyapunov-like function can be also used for the original system, taking into account the underlying alternating simulation relation.
 A simulated trajectory implementing the controller associated to the shortest path found by Dijkstra's algorithm and undergoing random noise inputs is depicted in Figure~\ref{fig:ex2_traj_lyap}.
-For this problem, the guaranteed total cost was 2.05 (obtained from the Dijkstra's algorithm) whereas the true total cost of this trajectory was 1.29, showing that the worst-case bound obtained was sufficiently close to the real cost value.
-Also, the associated Lyapunov-like function is represented for each cell in the abstraction.
-This example illustrates one possible application of the state-feedback transitions developed in this paper in optimal control problems with complex specifications.
+For this problem, the guaranteed total cost was 2.05 (obtained from the Dijkstra's algorithm) whereas the true total cost of this {specific} trajectory was 1.29, showing that the \emph{worst-case} bound obtained was sufficiently close to {this value}.
+Also, the associated Lyapunov-like function is represented for each cell in the abstraction. {Although the methodology adopted in this example (discretizing the state-space) may suffer with the curse of dimensionality, its purpose is to illustrate the state-feedback transitions developed in this paper in optimal control problems with complex specifications.}